Maediem/Plex-NFO-Updater/README.md

 ## Features

+- Single python file for the script (some people prefer to use a single file instead of having multiple files to set everything up)
-- Recursively scan a provided directory for .nfo files and poster images.
+- Recursively scan a provided directory for .nfo files
-- Match local metadata files to Plex items (movies or shows) by media filename basename.
+- Match local metadata (from NFO files) to Plex items (movies or shows) by title from NFO
-- Update fields based on NFO files.
+- Update fields based on NFO files
-- Upload poster image.
+- Upload poster image based on NFO filename (see requirements)
-- Interactive mode available (including tab completion).
+- Interactive mode available (including tab completion)
-- --dry-run mode to preview changes without applying them.
+- --dry-run mode to preview changes without applying them

 ---